-It is available in several different colors, they are:
+It is available in several different colours, they are:

-Technically each AutoBrush is the same, as is the box contents, what differs is the color of the rubber/silcone handpiece.
+Technically each AutoBrush is the same, as is the box contents, what differs is the colour of the rubber/silcone handpiece.

 Version 3, replaces version 2, which you can still buy at the time of review.

 Compared to version 2, the 3rd generation product benefits from: